HumphreyLu6/CMPUT-412-C4/README.md

 -  A map file of the lab is added to the file folder which is used for work4(the new location).
 In the c3.launch file, the ar_track_alvar is used to regonize the AR tag.
 We comment out the view_nevigation package to increase the performance of the robot at runtime.

 ## ***Strategies***:
+- Bumper:

+    - pic of bumper
+    - We want to minimize the effect to previous codes from last competition, we cut a long bumper in half and put it like in the picture to make sure the usb camera which is used to track the line is unaffected.

 - Track followling: